The Dark Heart of Uukrul: Development

-The game has neither music nor sound in both Apple II and DOS platforms.
+The game has neither music nor sound on both Apple II and MS-DOS platforms.

 Reception

 The Dark Heart of Uukrul was unsuccessful, selling fewer than 5,000 copies despite good reviews.
 According to Boswell, Broderbund—not known for computer RPGs—did not market or advertise the game, launched at the end of the Apple II's life.

 Computer Gaming World's Scorpia in 1993 called Uukrul "a standard dungeon-delving expedition with some interesting points, not least of which is the best auto-mapping in any game to date".
 She approved of the balanced combat and unusual ending, but warned that the puzzles made the game "not for those seeking only hack-and-slash entertainment".
 Crooked Bee from RPG Codex praised Uukrul for the different challenges the player faces while progressing through the game, and for "some of the best dungeon, puzzle and character development design in the history of the genre".
 She also liked the balance between elements, and its clever design.